akhilkn8/speech-emotion-detection-GCP/README.md

 This work extends the prior development found at [this GitHub repository](https://github.com/debanjansaha-git/speech-emotion-recognition)

-## Repository Structure

-- **dags/**: Contains Directed Acyclic Graphs (DAGs) used by Cloud Composer to manage and orchestrate tasks.
-- **data_generation/**: Scripts, utilities and Docker configurations to generate or simulate new datasets.
-Artifacts are containerized and pushed to the Artifacts Registry.
-- **data_transformation/**: Code to perform data preprocessing and feature extraction, including drift detection.
-Similar to data generation, it uses Docker for containerization.
-- **model_deployment/**: Contains all necessary configurations for deploying the trained models using Vertex AI.
-- **model_evaluation/**: Code for evaluating the models including environmental variables and Docker configurations for deployment.
-- **model_serving/**: Handles the serving of the deployed models, with changes ensuring compatibility and functionality on local setups before deployment.
-- **model_training/**: Training scripts, including parameter tuning and configuration management, packaged for Vertex AI Custom Training Jobs.

-Utility Scripts
-- **gcr_data_gen.sh**, **gcr_data_trans.sh**, **gcr_model_deploy.sh**, **gcr_model_eval.sh**, **gcr_model_serve.sh**, **gcr_model_train.sh**
-  - Bash scripts for building and pushing Docker images to Google Cloud's Artifact Registry, specific to each component of the repository.

 ## Getting Started

 To get started with this project, clone the repository to your local machine or server environment: